 Historical note and terminology

 There have been numerous definitions given for the term “stereotypy.”
 Generally, it has been considered to mean a purposeless, fixed form of expression or response that may interfere with normal behavior.
 Stereotypies have long been recognized as a possible sign of behavioral pathology.
-Its occurrence in intellectual disability, autism, and schizophrenia has been well established.
-Perhaps less well known is its occurrence in normal children in the form of head banging, head rolling, and body rocking (93; 75).
+Its occurrence in those with intellectual disability, autism, and schizophrenia has been well established.
+Perhaps less well appreciated is its occurrence in normal children in the form of head banging, head rolling, and body rocking (95; 76).

 Art depicting the insane and depraved with bizarre facial expressions, abnormal postures, and peculiar gestures consistent with stereotypy predate modern medicine (61).

 Caged animals that develop stereotyped pacing have undoubtedly been observed since time immemorial.
 Pacing occurs in imprisoned humans as well.
-Experiments on primates in the 1950s revealed that certain stereotyped behaviors, due to social and sensory deprivation in particular, led to permanent stereotypies that could not be altered if the deficit occurred during critical periods in brain development (88).
+Experiments on primates in the 1950s revealed that certain stereotyped behaviors, due to social and sensory deprivation in particular, led to permanent stereotypies that could not be altered if the deficit occurred during critical periods in brain development (89).
 Stereotypies in commercially raised animals have raised concerns about the increasingly efficient but less humane conditions of modern animal husbandry (31).
-However, laboratory scientists have pointed out that pacing behavior may be pathologic in some species but not others (85).
+However, laboratory scientists have pointed out that pacing behavior may be pathologic in some species but not others (86).
+In certain strains of horses, stereotyped behaviors are common (75).
 Human studies in autistic children reported that stereotypy interfered with learning (56) and implied that controlling stereotypic behavior was a necessary precondition for learning.
 Thus, understanding stereotypy became more important for developing rational therapies.

-It must be noted that stereotypies may also occur during development of congenitally blind (108) or deaf children (07; 98; 17; 94) who are otherwise normal.
+It must be noted that stereotypies may also occur during development of congenitally blind (111) or deaf children (07; 101; 17; 96) who are otherwise normal.
 Certain movements that give an appearance of restlessness may be part of an individual’s repertoire of movements, also referred to as mannerisms or habits, and are seen in otherwise normal individuals.
 One of the more common stereotypies manifests as restless movements in the legs, described as “leg stereotypy disorder” (52) or leg stereotypy syndrome (63), which is defined as a repetitive, continuous movement present almost exclusively in the legs while the patient is seated.
 In contrast to restless legs syndrome, which usually occurs at night, there is no diurnal variation in leg stereotypy disorder, and many individuals affected by this condition may not be aware that they have the repetitive movement until it is pointed out to them.
 Frequently familial, the epidemiology, pathophysiology, or treatment of leg stereotypy disorder have not been studied.
-In 92 subjects consisting of patients with restless legs syndrome, Parkinson disease, Tourette syndrome, and tardive dyskinesia and their companions of similar age, Lotia and colleagues reported leg stereotypy syndrome in 7% of individuals in the general population group and 17% in the movement disorder group (63).
+Comparing 92 subjects with restless legs syndrome, Parkinson disease, Tourette syndrome, and tardive dyskinesia with their companions of similar age, Lotia and colleagues reported leg stereotypy syndrome in 7% of individuals in the control group and 17% in the movement disorder group (63).
 The movements involved predominantly one leg, and all had a family history of a similar disorder.

-The concept of a "tardive stereotypy" (101; 51; 70; 82) was introduced to describe a neuroleptic drug-induced condition that had previously been classified as a complex set of superimposed tardive movement disorders centering about dystonia but also including dyskinesias (choreoathetosis) and pseudoakathisia.
+The concept of a "tardive stereotypy" (104; 51; 70; 83) was introduced to describe a neuroleptic drug-induced condition that had previously been classified as a complex set of superimposed tardive movement disorders centering about dystonia but also including dyskinesias (choreoathetosis) and pseudoakathisia.
+There are differences of opinion about the nomenclature of the phenomenological distinctions between tardive stereotypies and tardive dyskinesias, as the latter usually do not clearly fit the definition of a choreoathetoid movement.